Energy Ireland

 Sponsored by

-Energy Ireland Renewable Energy Summit 2024 Accelerating renewable energy delivery in Ireland
+Energy Ireland Renewable Energy Summit 2026Delivering a renewable energy system: clean, secure and affordable

-Energy Ireland’s Renewable Energy Summit, now in its 21st year, is the major event bringing together the renewable energy sector as a whole.
+Energy Ireland’s Renewable Energy Summit, now in its 22nd year, is the major event bringing together the renewable energy sector as a whole.
 Attracting over 200 key stakeholders, attendees will hear from an impressive line-up of expert speakers looking towards Ireland’s renewable energy future.
-The Government’s Climate Action Plan 23 has set challenging targets for decarbonising the Irish economy.
-The development of renewable energy sources plays a central part in the plan and includes the following actions by 2030:

-This ambitious plan is against a backdrop of an increasing focus on energy security and a growing climate crisis that has led the IEA to call for a trebling of renewable energy development globally.
+This Government’s renewable energy ambitions are set against a backdrop of an increasing focus on energy security and a growing climate crisis that has led the IEA to call for a trebling of renewable energy development globally.
 Whilst Ireland has made good progress in the use of renewable sources in the electricity sector, both the heat and transport sectors have been particularly challenging.
-The 2024 summit will look across all the sectors at plans to develop existing technologies and will also look at the potential for deploying new technologies such as green hydrogen.
+The 2026 summit will look across all the sectors at plans to develop existing technologies and will also look at the potential for deploying new technologies such as green hydrogen.

 Conference themes Themes